FACT-Finder-Web-Components/magento2-module/README.md

 - **Products per Page** activates an option to limit the number of displayed search results per page.
 - **Campaigns** displays your active FACT-Finder campaigns, e.g. advisor and feedback campaigns.
 - **Pushed Products** displays your pushed products campaigns.

-### Advanced Settings

-Advanced Settings contains additional parameters used for the `ff-communication` web component.
-Each setting is set to a default value and has a short explanatory text attached.

 ### Export Settings
 This option configures the connection with the FACT-Finder system via FTP.
 Shop data can be generated and transferred to